that-recsys-lab/librec-auto/librec_auto/docs/source/how-to-dropbox.rst

 3.2.
 Add the script to the configuration file
 ------------------------------------------

-1. In order to add Dropbox integration to your experiment, you will need to add a ``script`` element to the post-processing portion of the configuration file.
+1. In order to add Dropbox integration to your study, you will need to add a ``script`` element to the post-processing portion of the configuration file.
 Here is an example:

 ``
 <script lang="python3" src="system">